-One business that's found a novel way around this issue is a thriving Queensland-based cannabis clinic network known as CDA Clinics.
+One business that's found a novel way around this issue is a thriving Queensland-based cannabis clinic network known as Cannabis Doctors Australia (CDA).

 CDA have already established cannabis clinics in Brisbane, Sydney, Melbourne and Miami, and also own a wholesale import business known as Burleigh Cannabis.
 The company claims that business is booming, and despite only opening their door in October last year the clinics currently have over 700 regular patients on the books, along with a six-week waiting list for future consultations.

 Presently, the company is in the middle of an expansion period that will see manufacturing capabilities added to their Gold Coast clinic.
-The owners of CDA—which stands for Cannabis Doctors Australia—say that they decided to pursue crowdfunding after the lukewarm attitude of local lenders made it difficult to secure funding for the site.
+The owners of CDA say that they decided to pursue crowdfunding after the lukewarm attitude of local lenders made it difficult to secure funding for the site.

 According to the company's director of operations, Guy Headly, Australian financial institutions are still largely uninterested in supporting such ventures, despite the fact that the global marijuana market is expected to reach over $146.4 billion in value by 2025.